Mama's place is not in the kitchen - Shepparton News

 They tasted quite nice when they were warm.
 But once they had cooled, you could chip a tooth chowing down on them.

-We figured the best way eat them was to smash the crap out of them.
+We figured the best way eat them was to smash the cr*p out of them.

 And so, the silver lining to that story is we have created a new meal - Anzac muesli.